Postgraduate Diploma in Clinical Psychology

 Applications should be made on the Clinical Psychology Application form (PDF, 1258KB).

-The closing date for applications to the programme has changed in 2020, and is now 20 September in the year preceding entry.
+Applications for the 2021 intake have now closed.
+The closing date for applications is 20 September in the year preceding entry.

 Please consult the Clinical Psychology Handbook (pdf, 3.5 MB) in conjunction with your application.

 Further details are available on UC's qualifications pages.